 For more advanced cases of gum disease, we may recommend:

+Deep cleaning (scaling and root planing): This non-surgical procedure involves removing plaque and tartar from below the gumline and smoothing the root surfaces to promote gum reattachment.
+Antibacterial therapy: Prescription mouthwashes or antibiotics may be prescribed to help control bacterial infection.
 Surgical interventions: In cases of severe gum disease, surgical procedures such as gum grafting or pocket reduction surgery may be necessary to repair damaged gum tissue and restore a healthy gumline.

 Preventing gum disease starts with establishing good oral hygiene habits.
 This includes brushing your teeth at least twice a day, flossing daily, and scheduling regular dental check-ups and cleanings.
 Additionally, avoiding tobacco products, eating a balanced diet, and managing systemic health conditions can help reduce the risk of gum disease.